"The limits of my language mean the limits of my world." (Ludwig Wittgenstein)

 Lessons for the Research Community

-Having training data in multiple languages doesn't guarantee true multilingual code generation capability.
+Having training data in multiple languages does not guarantee true multilingual code generation capability.
 Models often rely on English as an "intermediate representation," which can introduce errors and biases.

 Different languages have different verbosity levels.
 A problem description that takes 200 tokens in English might take 300 in German or 180 in Chinese.
 This affects how models with limited context windows handle longer problems.